-The deputy medical examiner may be, but is not required to be, a full-time salaried faculty member of the Department of Pathology of the University Of Iowa College Of Medicine.
-If the medical examiner is a full-time salaried faculty member of the Department of Pathology of the University of Iowa College of Medicine, the Iowa Department of Public Health and the State Board of Regents shall enter into a chapter 28E agreement to define the activities and functions of the deputy medical examiner, and to allocate deputy medical examiner costs, consistent with the requirements of this section.
+The deputy medical examiner may be, but is not required to be, a full-time salaried faculty member of the Department of Pathology at the University of Iowa Carver College of Medicine.
+If the medical examiner is a full-time salaried faculty member of the Department of Pathology at the University of Iowa Carver College of Medicine, the Iowa Department Health and Human Services and the State Board of Regents shall enter into a chapter 28E agreement to define the activities and functions of the deputy medical examiner, and to allocate deputy medical examiner costs, consistent with the requirements of this section.